-Figure 4-4 shows the 2020 monthly energy production by resource type, which includes both native generation and net imports.
+Figure 4-4 shows the 2021 monthly energy production by resource type, which includes both native generation and net imports.
 The overlaid black line represents the total energy in each month and corresponds with the right axis.
-Natural-gas-fired generation accounted for 39% to 62% of the total native generation in each month,23 or an annual average of 42% of total system energy when taking net imports into account.
-During the winter months, the use of firmly-contracted natural gas pipeline transportation capacity being held by the regional gas utilities24 reduce the daily amount of residual pipeline capacity available for use by the regional gas-fired power generators.
+Natural-gas-fired generation accounted for 39% to 62% of the total native generation in each month, or an annual average of 45% of total system energy when taking net imports into account.
+During the winter months, the use of firmly-contracted natural gas pipeline transportation capacity being held by the regional gas utilities reduce the daily amount of residual pipeline capacity available for use by the regional gas-fired power generators.
 Almost all gas-fired resources in New England lack 365-day firm gas supply and transportation contracts.
 These constraints on winter gas availability limit energy production from gas-fired generation and drive the need for other fuels to be substituted to support the reliability of New England's BPS.

-Although oil- and coal-fired generation were 0.4% and 0.1%, respectively, of the annual total of native generation plus imports in 2020, the contribution of coal to total generation in the month of December (0.6%) was somewhat higher than the annual average, and the contribution of oil to total generation was higher during the months of June, July and August (1.0%, 1.4%) and (1.0%), respectively, due to the higher demand in those months.
+Although oil- and coal-fired generation were 0.4% and 0.5%, respectively, of the annual total of native generation plus imports in 2021, the contribution of coal to total generation in the month of January (1.7%) and February (2.6%) was somewhat higher than the annual average, and the contribution of oil to total generation was higher during the months of June and August (1.2%, 1.1%, respectively), due to the higher demand in those months.
 The percentage of natural-gas-fired generation also increased in the summer months to meet the higher demand, as is typically the case.

-Combined hydro-electric, solar, and wind generation accounted for 8% to 25% of the total 2020 native generation, or an annual average of 11% in terms of total system energy with imports.
+Combined hydro-electric, solar, and wind generation accounted for 8% to 25% of the total 2021 native generation, or an annual average of 11% in terms of total system energy with imports.
 These resource types exhibit seasonal differences in their energy output due to fuel availability; typically hydro-electric and wind generation decline over the summer months due to less rainfall replenishing reservoirs and rivers and less favorable onshore wind conditions, while solar generation peaks between April and September.

-The percentage of net imports ranged from 15% to 26% of total energy.
+The percentage of net imports ranged from 11% to 21% of total energy.

-$^{^{23}}$ The share of annual native energy production for natural gas-fired generation was 52% in 2020, compared to 48% in 2019
+&lt;sup>22 The share of annual native energy production for natural gas-fired generation was 52% in 2021 and 2020.

-24 Firm customers of regional gas LDCs include residential, commercial, and industrial (RCI) customers.
+&lt;sup>23 Firm customers of regional gas LDCs include residential, commercial, and industrial (RCI) customers.

-Figure 4-4: 2020 ISO New England monthly generation by resource type, including imports (% GWh, GWh).
+Figure 4-4: 2021 ISO New England monthly generation by resource type, including imports (% GWh, GWh).

-Figure 4-5 shows the native generation (MWh) by fuel type from 2016 to 2020 based on the resource's primary fuel type listed in the 2021 CELT Report, as well as net imports during that same period.
-In 2020, there was a decrease in native generation in all fuel categories except for natural gas, wind and solar.
-Coal-fired generation continued its decline, and was about 300 GWh lower than in 2019, or 94% (2,400 GWh) lower than in 2016.
-Oil-fired generation, which, other than a spike in 2018 due to a cold snap that year, has been declining during this five-year period.
-Natural-gas-fired generation in 2020 was about 2,300 GWh higher than in 2019, increasing by about 5%.
-Nuclear generation decreased by about 4,200 GWh, or 14%, and hydro-electric generation was 12% lower in 2020.
-Solar and wind together, which increased by nearly 500 GWh, or 9% over 2019, have grown by 79% (2,500 GWh) over the past five years.
-The overall native generation of 94,929 GWh25 in 2020 was 3% lower than in 2019.
+Figure 4-5 shows the native generation (MWh) by fuel type from 2017 to 2021 based on the resource's primary fuel type listed in the 2022 CELT Report, as well as net imports during that same period.
+In 2021, there was an increase in native generation in all fuel categories except for hydro.
+Prior to 2021, there was an overall declining trend in coal, oil, and nuclear generation.
+However, a colder winter in 2021 resulted in an additional 412 GWh of coal-fired generation, which is a 281% increase from the previous year.
+Natural-gas-fired generation in 2021 was about 4,432 GWh higher than in 2020, increasing by about 9%.
+Nuclear generation increased by about 1,495 GWh, or 6%, and hydro-electric generation was 5% lower in 2021.
+Solar and wind together, which increased by 589 GWh, or 10% over 2020, have grown by 50% (2,106 GWh) over the past five years.
+The overall native generation of 101,661 GWh in 2021 was 7.1% more than in 2020.

-Net imports were 2.0% higher in 2020 than in 2019, increasing from 23,063 GWh to 23,531 GWh.
+Net imports were 20% lower in 2021 than in 2020, from 23,531 GWh to 18,796 GWh.